volatiletech/authboss/README.md

 Users can self-register for a service using this module.
 You may optionally want them to confirm themselves, which can be done using the confirm module.

-The complications in implementing registrations are around the `RegisterPreserveFields`.
-This is to help in the case where a user fills out all these registration details, and then say enters a password which doesn't mean minimum requirements and it fails during validation.
+The complicated part in implementing registrations are around the `RegisterPreserveFields`.
+This is to help in the case where a user fills out many fields, and then say enters a password which doesn't mean minimum requirements and it fails during validation.
 These preserve fields should stop the user from having to type in all that data again (it's a whitelist).
-This **must** be used in conjuction with `ArbitraryValuer.GetValues()` and is described more on the configuration options and the Valuer types themselves.
+This **must** be used in conjuction with `ArbitraryValuer` and although it's not a hard requirement `ArbitraryUser` should be used otherwise the arbitrary values cannot be stored in the database.

+When the register module sees arbitrary data from an `ArbitraryValuer`, it loads the data key `authboss.DataPreserve = preserve` into the data for rendering registration failures.
+This means the values will be accessible in the templates by using `.preserve.field_name`.
+Preserve may be empty or nil so use `{{with ...}}` to make sure you don't have template errors.

+There is additional go documentation on the `RegisterPreserveFields` config option as well as the `ArbitraryUser` and `ArbitraryValuer` interfaces themselves.

 ## Confirming Registrations